codewithkyle/dragomanjs/README.md

 ## Configuration

-Dragoman requires a `dragoman.js` or `dragoman.config.js` configuration file located in the project's root directory.
+Dragoman requires a `dragoman.config.js` configuration file located in the project's root directory.
 A custom config file location can be provided via the `--config` flag.

 ```javascript
 module.exports = {